openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 ```

 An OpenShift team that wants to support the metrics collection profiles feature
-would need to provide 2 monitors for each profile (in this example 1 service
+would need to provide 2 monitors for each profile (in this example 1
-monitor per profile).
+ServiceMonitor per profile).

 ```yaml
 ---